Printing Labels

 Download the latest free version of Reader or Acrobat, or update to the latest version for bug fixes, if any exist, from the latest version of the software.

-Try restarting your computer to clear the memory and cache file.
+Try restarting your computer to clear the memory and cache files.
 Try restarting the printer.

 1. Place the letter to be folded in portrait orientation, where the longest side of the paper is on the left, and the shortest side is on the top.

 2. Determine where the paper is divided into thirds.
 Use a ruler for more precise folding.
-On an 8.5" x 11" piece of paper, the folds occur around the 3-inch- and 7-inch mark.
+On an 8.5" x 11" piece of paper, the folds occur around the 3-inch and 7-inch marks.

 3. Fold the bottom third of the paper towards the top of the letter, making a crease.
 This fold is at about the 7 1/8" mark.
 You can also use the body of the letter as a guide (the second line of the body).